dansmyers/ComputerOrganizationAndArchitecture/Notes/01a-Introducing_C.md

 ### What's Next

 This note has explained some of the key concepts of C programming, with an emphasis on the features of C that are different from Java.
-The next note covers compiling and running C programs in the terminal environment.
+The next notes introduce Linux and then cover compiling and running C programs in the terminal environment.

 The next time we visit C, we'll take a look at what is arguably its most important and challenging feature: pointers.